 Tel: 508-732-6767, ext.
 10

 All manuscripts should be submitted online at http://ees.elsevier.com/surg/.
-Please note: Submitted manuscripts may be screened by one of several electronic programs for overlap in content or writing with published articles.
+Please note: Submitted manuscripts will be screened by one of several electronic programs for overlap in content or writing with published articles.

-All authors must observe most strictly the rules against dual publication.Types of paper
+All authors must observe most strictly the rules against dual publication.Authorship

 Original Communications.
 These manuscripts should represent original research, either clinical or basic science.
 Consideration for publication is based on originality, scientific content, and appropriate analysis.
 Emphasis should be placed on novel and new information.